sciZer0/7/v/README.md

 Also, when someone creates something new and digitizable which eventually becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.

-Importantly, people and businesses will never stop creating new digitizable things (incl. ideas and code) because creativity is the basis of human nature and plus there is a big probability of getting a strong first mover advantage.
+Importantly, people and businesses will never stop creating new digitizable things (incl. ideas and code) because creativity is in the basis of human and business nature, and on top of that, there is a strong possibility that the creator will still be able to realize the first mover advantage.

-And, we might shape a Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things.
-Also, through buying NFTs of the creators. *More on this below.*
+In order to additionally encourage creators of digitizable things, we might also shape a Creator Thanksgiving Culture to give thanks in tokens (donations) to the creators of these digitizable things.
+Including, through buying NFTs of the creators. *More on this below.*

 <br>